ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Attestation context:
-: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client, that is provided or otherwise available during attestation that might be used to identify the Client.
+: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the validity of the Client, that is provided or otherwise available during attestation that might be used to identify the Client.
 This context includes all information associated with attestation, such as the timestamp of the event and any Client